abhishek-archlinux/AnimeWatch/README.md

 python3-dbus {for MPRIS DBus support}

-ffmpegthumbnailer(Thumbnail Generator for Local Files)

 libnotify(required for Desktop Notification)

-pytaglib(required for mp3 Tagging)

-sqlite3 (for managing local music and video database, Addons are not managed by it.
-Addons are managed using files.)

-mpv or mplayer (having both is good option, for streaming video mpv is the best because it's seeking capability within live stream is very efficient and it's buffer management is also very good, and for listening music mplayer is very cost-effective.
-Cpu usage is just 1 to 2 % when playing music with mplayer.
-When playing local video files mplayer cpu utilization always remains 4-5 % point less than that of mpv atleast on my system)
+curl or wget {In case pycurl doesn't work}

 python-psutil

-curl

-wget

-~~python-requests { Not required for version >= 2.1.1-1}~~

-~~phantomjs(Headless Browser) { Not required for version >= 2.0.0-1}~~

-~~python-pip {for installing jsbeautifier and pytaglib}~~

-~~jsbeautifier(required for resolving certain links) {Not required for version >= 2.1.1-1}~~

-###Dependencies installation in Arch for pyqt4 version.

-sudo pacman -S python python-pyqt4 python-pycurl python-urllib3 python-pillow python-beautifulsoup4 python-lxml python-psutil curl libnotify mpv mplayer ffmpegthumbnailer sqlite3 libtorrent-rasterbar python-dbus
+python-pyqt4 (for PyQt4 version, which is not maintained now.
+AnimeWatch-2.7.0-0 was the last pyqt4 release)

-###Dependencies installation in Arch for pyqt5 version.
+**Dependencies installation in Arch for pyqt5 version.**

-sudo pacman -S python python-pyqt5 qt5-webengine python-dbus python-pycurl python-urllib3 python-pillow python-beautifulsoup4 python-lxml python-psutil curl libnotify mpv mplayer ffmpegthumbnailer sqlite3 libtorrent-rasterbar livestreamer youtube-dl wget
+sudo pacman -S python python-pyqt5 qt5-webengine python-dbus python-pycurl python-urllib3 python-pillow python-beautifulsoup4 python-lxml python-psutil curl libnotify mpv mplayer ffmpegthumbnailer sqlite3 libtorrent-rasterbar youtube-dl wget

-###In ubuntu 14.04, default python points to python 2.7, hence for installing dependencies use following command
+**In ubuntu 14.04, default python points to python 2.7, hence for installing dependencies use following command**

 In ubuntu 14.04 only pyqt4 version can work